DanteUkraine/playwright-elements/README.md

 [![Awesome](https://awesome.re/mentioned-badge.svg)](https://github.com/mxschmitt/awesome-playwright/blob/master/README.md#utils)

 ___
-*Playwright elements helps you to create reusable components with ability to add child elements, methods and call them in chain.
-Reduce amount of your code in page object, or even use elements without page object.*
+*Playwright elements helps you create reusable components with child elements and methods that can be called in chains.

-*Playwright-elements facilitates the representation of a web component's tree structure, where each component can have multiple descendants, and all elements within the tree inherit the Locator API.
+It reduces the amount of code in your page objects or allows you to work without page objects entirely.*

-Each element enables the invocation of both descendant elements and methods from the Locator API, allowing to construct an invocation-chain of calls involving elements and synchronous methods.*
+*Playwright-elements makes it easy to represent a web component's tree structure, where each component can have multiple descendants, and all elements within the tree inherit the Locator API.
+Each element can call both descendant elements and methods from the Locator API, allowing you to build a chain of calls involving elements and synchronous methods.*

 ***Installation:*** `npm install -D playwright-elements`